beaconsproject/movement_explorer/docs/user_guide.md

 ### Step 1.
 Select data

 The **Select data** section is where you upload the data that you would like to view and analyse.
+You have two options: you can use the demo data that comes with the app or you can upload your own data.

+Option 1 - Use the demo data.
+To you the demo data, simply select the "Use demo dataset" radiobutton and then click on the "Load data" button.

-As long as your data is formatted correctly as described in the **Datasets** section, uploading it into the app is straightfoward.
-To use your own dataset, select the "Upload your own data" radiobutton.
-If, on the other hand, you just want to test the app out without your own data, you can just select "Use demo dataset" radiobutton.
+Option 2 - Use your own data.
+To use your own data, make sure that your data is formatted correctly as described in the **Datasets** section.
+If that's the case, select the "Upload your own data" radiobutton.
+You will now be presented with a few options.

+-   Movement data (required).
+Click on this button to upload your own animal movement data.

+-   Source of season/migration data

+    -   Option1.
+Included in uploaded CSV.
+Select this option if the "season" and "migration" attributes are already included with the movement data.

+    -   Option 2.
+From external file.
+Select this option if the "season" and "migration" attributes are not included.
+Once you select this radiobutton, you will be able to load a simple "Season and migration file" that will be merged to your movement data.
+The format of this file is described in te **Datasets** section.

+-   Disturbance data (optional).
+Click on the "Browse..." button to upload a geopackage file containing disturbance conservation data layers.

 After the files have been selected, just click on the **Load data** button.
-Once the data are loaded they will be displayed in the three tabs on the right:

-Once the data has been loaded, you can view some summary information by navigating to the three tabs on the right:
+Once the data are loaded, you can view some summary information by navigating to the three tabs on the right:

 -   The **Movement data** tab displays the movement data that was uploaded.
 -   The **Sampling duration** tab plots a graph showing, for each individual animal, the length of time that its location was recorded.